theupdateframework/python-tuf/docs/adr/0007-validation-guideliness.md

 1. Usage of a `ValidationMixin`.
 2. Usage of a third-party library called `pydantic`.
 3. Usage of a third-party library called `marshmallow`.
-4. Usage of a third-party library called `typical`.

 ## Pros, Cons, and Considerations of the Options